Cab forward: Rail locomotives

-In steam locomotive design, a cab forward design will typically have the driver's compartment or cab placed forward of the boiler at the very front of the engine.
+In steam locomotive design, a cab-forward design will typically have the driver's compartment or cab placed forward of the boiler at the very front of the engine.
 On a coal-fired locomotive, the fireman's station remains on the footplate behind the firebox so as to be next to the tender.
 On an oil-fired locomotive, the fireman's station could be (and normally is) in the forward cab.
-This type of design was widely, though not commonly, used throughout Europe in the first half of the 20th century, often in conjunction with an enclosed body design and/or streamlining.
+This type of design was adapted for a few locomotives throughout Europe in the first half of the 20th century, often in conjunction with an enclosed body design and/or streamlining.

-Visibility is greatly improved from the cab, and fumes from the chimney do not fill a forward cab in tunnels.
+Visibility is greatly improved when the cab is in this position, and in tunnels it does not fill with fumes from the chimney.
 However, the crew's prospects in the event of a collision are worse, and if the driver and fireman are in separate places it is difficult for them to communicate, just as in autotrains.